Login / Register Cart (0)

 A) Condition: Water runs and will not shut off

-A run-on condition may be caused by insufficient water pressure, an improperly adjusted Flush Valve Cartridge, or a clogged inlet screen.
+A run-on condition may be caused by insufficient water pressure, an improperly adjusted flush valve cartridge, or a clogged inlet screen.
 Refer to "Installation Requirements" for recommended minimum pressure.
 (See "Points to Remember" for a simple method to determine whether your water pressure is adequate).
 Check water pressure, marginal pressure can cause any of these conditions.
 If sufficient water pressure has been verified and the toilet continues to run-on, the following steps may be required:

 B) Condition: Weak, incomplete, sluggish, or no flush

 Inadequate water pressure, an improperly adjusted Flush Valve Cartridge, a clogged inlet screen, or insufficient air draw may cause a weak, sluggish, or no flush condition.
+Here's what to do if your toilet flush is weak:

 C) Condition: Vacuum Breaker Leaking